rladies/community/README.md

 ## Acknowledgement

 This process evolved through studying open decision-making methods and engaging with various projects and communities.
-We drew inspiration from successful practices elsewhere and adapt them for R-Ladies.
+We drew inspiration from successful practices elsewhere and adapted them for R-Ladies.

-We thanks to the projects and communities who generously shared their governance models and processes, allowing us to learn and grow.
+We thank the projects and communities who generously shared their governance models and processes, allowing us to learn and grow.

 As we move forward, we're committed to refining this process further based on feedback from our community members.